marcentusch/marcentusch/README.md

 ## Hi I'm Marc 👋
-##### I'm web developer who is passionate about frontend technologies, animations and design.
-Some technologies I enjoy working with include ReactJS, VueJS, GreenSock and I also enjoy creating simple minimal sites with mostly just HTML and CSS.
+##### I'm web developer who is passionate about frontend technologies, animations and SVG.
+Some technologies I enjoy working with include ReactJS, VueJS, GreenSock and I also enjoy creating simple minimal sites with (mostly) just HTML and CSS.
 ##### 💼 I am currently working for [Nemlig.com](https://www.nemlig.com/) as a full-stack web developer.

 ### Find me around the web 🌎
 * On [LinkedIn](https://www.linkedin.com/in/marc-obel-857847119/)